zdavid01/Cinemax/README.md

 - ✅ Test database passwords
 - ✅ Google Drive development folder

+**Google Drive Service Account (for Private Sessions):**
+- ✅ Full credentials documented in: `docs/GOOGLE_SERVICE_ACCOUNT.md`
-**Also available for the team:**
+- ✅ One-command setup available in the doc
-- ✅ Google Drive service account JSON (`cinemax-475115-7345803004e9.json`)
-  - See: `Cinemax/Services/PrivateSessions/GET_CREDENTIALS.md` for how to obtain
-  - Restricted to development folder only
+- ✅ Restricted to development folder only
-  - Safe to use for development
+- ✅ Safe to use for development
+- ℹ️ See: `Cinemax/Services/PrivateSessions/GET_CREDENTIALS.md` for setup instructions

 **PayPal Sandbox Test Account (for testing payments):**
 ```